-Once celebrated for it's bold strides towards a cashless future, the scandinavian nation is now in a little confused.
-Over the past year, policymakers have been reconsidering the two main issues that would arrise in a cashless Sweden:
+Once celebrated for it's bold strides towards a cashless future, the Scandinavian nation is now in a little confused.
+Over the past year, policymakers have been reconsidering the two main issues that would arise in a cashless Sweden:

 - the needs of the elderly population, alienated by new technology,

 - and the needs of the entire country in the face of a power outage.